Microchip-MPLAB-Harmony/usb_apps_device/apps/msd_basic/readme.md

 - Use the USB micro-B port J12 to connect the USB Device to the USB Host PC.
 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

+### <a name="config_16"></a> [PIC32MZ Embedded Connectivity with FPU (EF) Starter Kit](https://www.microchip.com/Developmenttools/ProductDetails/DM320007)

+- Use the micro-A/B port J4 (which is located on the bottom side of the board) to connect the USB Device to the USB Host PC.
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

 ### <a name="config_20"></a> [PIC32MM USB Curiosity Development Board](https://www.microchip.com/en-us/development-tool/dm320107)

 - Use the micro-B USB connector USB2 on the board to connect the USB Device to the USB Host PC.
 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

+### <a name="config_22"></a> [Curiosity Pro PIC32CM LE00 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DMXXXXX)

+- Use the USB micro-B "TARGET USB" (J200) to connect the USB Device to the USB Host PC.
+- LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

 ## Running the Application